ovotech/circleci-orbs/jaws-journey-deploy/README.md

 * serviceName: Which service within the repo are you wanting to build
 * environment: Indicates to the build step which properties file to run against.
 Expected values are `[sandbox, nonprod, prod]`
 * publish: Indicates whether you want to upload the resulting Docker image to AWS ECR
-* skipUnitTests: If set to true, will run gradle with `-x test`.
-Default is false.
+* skipUnitTests: If set to true, will run gradle with `-x test`

 ### lib-build-and-test